 This project would provide support to businesses committed to promoting the health and well-being of children, young people and families.
 This could include reducing under age sales of alcohol, tobacco, promotion of healthy food and drink, create breast feeding friendly environments and become a Health Start outlet for pregnant women and families on low-income.
-Members of the assessment panel felt that there is merit in exploring a joint venture between the project sponsor of this project and the retail and service sector grant along with colleagues in Trading Standards, Environmental Health and Local Health Board.
+Members of the Steering Group felt that there is merit in exploring a joint venture between the project sponsors of this and the retail and service sector grant pro forma along with colleagues in Trading Standards, Environmental Health and Local Health Board.